-TPSSM7 Software Installation Procedure
+TPSSM Software Installation Procedure

-If you are installing the software on the host, install both the agent and the client software.
-If you are installing the software on the client, install only the client software (the default is both agent and client).
+If you are installing the software on the host, install the agent, util, and runtime software.
+If you are installing the software on the management station, install the client and runtime software.

-Note: The installation software includes Java 1.2.2, so it does not matter if your system has the Java Runtime Environment (JRE) installed or not.
+Note: The installation software includes Java JRE, so it does not matter if your system has the Java Runtime Environment (JRE) installed or not.